rhel-labs/instruqt/image-mode-day2/01-switch-registries/assignment.md

 redhat
 ```

-Let's check what the `spec` section of `bootc status` now says about where we're looking for updates.
+Let's check what the `spec` section of `bootc status` now says about where updates are coming from.
 ```bash,run
 sudo bootc status | grep spec: -A 4
 ```